An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 detrusor.
 The bladder rests on top of the

 pelvic floor.
-This is a muscular structure similar to a sling running between the pubic bone in front to the base of the spine.
+This is a muscular structure at the base of the pelvis.

 - The bladder stores the urine until it is eliminated from the body via a tube called the